How CDISC standards fit into the drug development process.

 - Phase I determines the highest dose that can be given to a subject that’s safe.
 If a safe dose is found then the FDA will give approval for phase II.
-The number of patients vary according to the drug, but there’s typically 20 to 80 volunteers and is not randomized.
+The number of patients varies according to the drug, but there are typically 20 to 80 volunteers, and is not randomized.

 - Phase II determines the efficacy and side effects of the drug.
 If it’s found to be safe and has some benefit then approval to move to phase III will be granted.
 Phase II can include hundreds of patients and can last several months to 2 years.

 - Phase III determines the efficacy and monitoring of adverse reactions.
-This phase is usually randomized, controlled, multi centred and provides most of the long term safety data.
+This phase is usually randomized, controlled, multi-centered, and provides most of the long term safety data.
 Thousands of patients can be tested who have the disease or condition.
-At this point the study is submitted for approval to the FDA for review to release the drug into the market.
+At this point, the study is submitted for approval to the FDA for review to release the drug into the market.

-- The post marketing surveillance (PMS) and monitoring phase occurs after the drug is released in the market.
-It determines safety and efficacy of real world effectiveness for over a longer term, and it’s not randomized.
+- The post-marketing surveillance (PMS) and monitoring phase occur after the drug is released in the market.
+It determines the safety and efficacy of real-world effectiveness for over a longer-term, and it’s not randomized.